-Flow-Through Shares
+Flow-Through Common Shares

-The Company's common shares are not normally flow-through shares but the Company has issued flow-through shares pursuant to private placements of the Company's common shares.
-There were no flow-through shares issued in Fiscal 2018, Fiscal 2017 and Fiscal 2016.
-In Fiscal 2011, the Company issued 100,000 flow-through shares.
-Flow-through shares differ from other common shares in one aspect only, namely the tax benefits connected with the expenditures associated with the funds raised through the sale of flow through shares flow through to the shareholder rather than the Company; all other rights of the shareholder remain unchanged.
+Flow-through common shares differ from other common shares in one aspect only, namely the tax benefits connected with qualified mineral exploration expenditures in Canada associated with the funds raised through the sale of flow through shares flow-through to the shareholder rather than the Company; all other rights of the shareholder remain unchanged.
 Companies must specifically identify the expenditures associated with the funds raised through the sale of flow-through shares.
-Companies raising capital through flow-through shares must expend the funds on qualifying natural resources exploration in Canada.
-These tax benefits are available only to shareholders residing in Canada.
-Shareholders residing in the U.S. and other non-Canadian shareholders, receive no tax benefits through the purchase of flow-through shares.
+These tax benefits are available only to shareholders residing in Canada who is subject to Canada Federal Income Tax for the taxation year in which the credit is being claimed.
+Shareholders residing in the U.S. and other non-Canadian shareholders receive no tax benefits through the purchase of flow-through shares.